jumpinjackie/forge-e33-mod/design/GOALS.md

 The design of this set has several goals:

- 1. To mechanically and flavorfully capture and represent the lore, setting, characters and bestiary from the Expedition 33 video game.
+ 1. To mechanically and flavorfully capture and represent the lore, setting, events, characters and bestiary from the Expedition 33 video game.
- 2. All rules are enforceable through Forge to rapidly faciliate design/prototyping/playtesting.
+ 2. All rules are enforceable through Forge to rapidly faciliate design/prototyping/playtesting and helps keep us grounded in our card ideas.
  3. To be a self-contained draftable cube for up to 4 players.
 Additional players would require bringing in extra real basic lands and having to sleeve up the cards so that proxy cards and real basic lands can be safely mixed in.
  4. To be a self-contained card pool that can compose into at least 2 100-card commander decks.
  5. The cards can be played as-is without sleeves (as Richard Garfield intended), so the set will include enough basic lands and supporting cards in the "reprint sheet" to round out the set.